-31 December 2021 31 December 2020
+31 December 2022 31 December 2021

-Receivables, which are included in "trade and other receivables" 508 538
+Receivables, which are included in "trade and other receivables" 558 508

-Contract assets 64 62
+Contract assets 79 64

-Non-current part 16 14
+Non-current part 22 16

-Current part 48 48
+Current part 57 48

-Contract liabilities (103) (101)
+Contract liabilities (101) (103)

-Non-current part (51) (52)
+Non-current part (51) (51)

-Current part (52) (49)
+Current part (50) (52)

-As at 31 December 2021, the ECL allowance for current contracts assets amounted to EUR 1 million (2020: EUR 1 million).
+As at 31 December 2022, the ECL allowance for current contracts assets amounted to EUR 4 million (2021: EUR 1 million).

 Contract assets primarily relate to the Group's rights to consideration in exchange for goods or services that the Group has already transferred to customers and which it has not yet invoiced.
-These, in particular, include contracts with customers where the supply of telecommunication services is supplemented by the sale of subsidised telecommunication equipment.
+These include contracts with customers where the supply of telecommunication services is supplemented by the sale of subsidised telecommunication equipment.
 A contract asset arises from the reallocation of revenues under a customer contract from telecommunication services provided and recognised during the life of the contract to the revenues from the sale of such subsidised equipment, which is recognised at the time of sale.

 A contract liability is the Group's obligation to deliver goods or to provide services for which the Group has received consideration from the customer.

-Contract liabilities include mostly telecommunication services prepaid by customers on prepaid cards.
+For telecommunication operators, contract liabilities include mostly telecommunication services prepaid by customers on prepaid cards.
 These revenues are recognised when the voice or data traffic takes place, or when other services are provided, or when the card associated with the prepaid credit expires.
-Contract liabilities also arise when activation fees are invoiced upon the conclusion of a new contract, which is not a stand-alone performance obligation, and are thus accrued over the term of the contract with the customer.
+Contract liabilities also arise when activation fees are invoiced upon the conclusion of a new contract, which is not a distinct performance obligation, and are thus accrued over the term of the contract with the customer.